 According to Forbes, Ecommerce’s share of commerce will be double compared to 4 years ago.
-So if you plan to grow your ecommerce business this year, you’ve made a smart decision.
+So, no matter what ecommerce type you pursue, it’s anyway a smart decision to grow your business this year.
 As you evaluate the pros and cons of different marketing automation providers, what are the must haves on your list?

 There’s nothing worse than buyer’s remorse, especially when it affects your bottom line.